Become a master of user reviews,

 3.1 Real user reviews

-3.3 Rewards and compensation for writing user reviews
+3.3 Rewards and compensation for writing reviews (Incentivized reviews)

 3.4 Verified users

-3.5 Control of the content of the user reviews
+3.5 Control of content in the user reviews

 3.6 Moderation and censorship